-ANQAP will not disclose any results prior to the distribution of Official Reports/Official Retest Reports/Official Final Retest Reports.
-ANQAP will aim to issue a report to each participating laboratory within approximately four weeks of the results due deadline.
+ANQAP will not disclose any results prior to the distribution of Official Reports.
+ANQAP will aim to issue a report to each participant within approximately eight weeks of the results due deadline.
 Separate reports will be prepared for each test and will indicate whether the testing was satisfactory or unsatisfactory.
-The report also includes a summary table of results (Collated Results Table) from all participating laboratories and where appropriate will also include test statistics (generally ELISA, CFT, VNT and HIT with sufficient participant numbers using the same kit/reagents or test method): split-level analysis will be carried out on two samples.
+The report will also include a summary table of results (Collated Results Table) from all participating laboratories and where appropriate will also include test statistics (generally ELISA, CFT, VNT and HIT with sufficient participant numbers using the same kit/reagents or test method): split-level analysis will be carried out on two samples.
 The reports will not be personalized.

 ANQAP makes every effort to avoid transcription errors however participants are requested to check that their results are entered correctly.
-Should any errors be identified, laboratories are asked to inform ANQAP as soon as possible.
-An amended report will be forwarded to the affected laboratories as soon as practicable.
+Should any errors be identified, participants are asked to inform ANQAP as soon as possible.
+An amended report will be forwarded to the affected participants as soon as practicable.
 This report will supersede the previously issued report and will be labelled as "Amended Report".
 Participants are encouraged to contact ANQAP to discuss reports if further clarification is required or if they disagree with the report in any way.

 On submission of all results, a median value will be calculated for each sample, if applicable.
-For many of the tests monitored, an AVR will be calculated from the median and the results should fall within this range.
+For many of the tests monitored, an acceptable variation range (AVR) will be calculated from the median and the results should fall within this range.
 This forms the basis on which participants are classified for each test.
 Tests reported as positive or negative will not have an AVR and results will be assessed on correct interpretation.